Sen. Schumer urging USDOT to hold SkyWest in Ogdensburg until new air carrier found

 “We’re thankful for his leadership and support,” Mr. Lawrence said.
 “As disappointed we were at the news, we’re so glad he’s there with us.”

-In a prepared statement issued at the same time, SkyWest cited “navigating staffing challenges generated by a surge in COVID-19 cases” as the reason for departing Ogdensburg.
+In a prepared statement, SkyWest cited “navigating staffing challenges generated by a surge in COVID-19 cases” as the reason for departing Ogdensburg.

 (0) comments